Buddecker History, Family Crest & Coats of Arms

 Another 51 words (4 lines of text) are included under the topic Early Buddecker Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Buddecker family to the New World and Oceana
+Migration of the Buddecker family

 Since medieval times, the state of Prussia has played an important part in the history of Germany.
 The state's military powers were historically very strong, and endured until after the Second World War, when the territory was broken up and divided between the Soviet Union, Poland, East Germany and West Germany.
 A spurt of migration followed, with some Prussians going elsewhere in Europe and many others crossing the ocean to North America.
 Most entered the United States through Philadelphia.
 Some remained there, while more moved on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Others traveled to Canada and settled Ontario and the prairie provinces.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Buddecker or a variant listed above: Diederick William Bodeker who arrived in Baltimore, Maryland in 1739; Arnold Bodeker settled in Philadelphia in 1773; Johann Bodecker who was recorded as having arrived in America in 1783.